loonloon/Notes/UDM-AWS-Certified-Developer-Associate-2019.md

   * Throttle requests to prevent attack
   * Connect to CloudWatch to log all requests for monitoring
   * Maintain multiple versions of your API

+* What is API Caching?
+* Can enable API caching in Amazon API Gateway to cache your endpoint's response.
+With caching, you can reduce the number of calls made to your endpoint and also improve the latency of the requests to your API.
+* When you enable caching for a stage, API Gateway caches responses from your endpoint for a specified time to live (TTL) period, in seconds
+* API Gateway then responds to the request by looking up the endpoint response from the cache instead of making request to you endpoint

+* Cross origin resource sharing (CORS)
+  * If you are using Javascript/AJAX that uses multiple domains with API Gateway, ensure that you have enabled CORS on API Gateway
+  * CORS is enforced by the client